cedlemo/OCaml-GObject-Introspection/README.md

 *  to_baseinfo
 *  from_baseinfo

-Those functions allow to transform an OCaml value that represents an GIInfo to another GIInfo type while the underlying C structure are ref"ed" and linked to a Gc finaliser that unref them.
+Those functions allow to transform an OCaml value that represents a GIInfo to another GIInfo type while the underlying C structure are ref"ed" and linked to a Gc finaliser that unref them.
 This should avoid zombies OCaml values (with C structure already desallocated) and memory leaks.

-## Resources
+#### Resources

 *  https://ocaml.org/learn/tutorials/calling_c_libraries.html
 *  https://developer.gnome.org/gi/